-Country ribs are a tender cut of pork, and don't require long cooking,
+Country ribs are usually a tender cut of pork, and don't require long cooking,

 even though low and slow barbecuing releases extra flavor that's locked

-in the fat.
+in the fat and connective tissue.
 This grilled rib recipe can be made, start to finish, in

 about an hour.

 Choose meaty country style ribs if you can find 'em.
-Most will have quite a bit of fat, but a lot of that can be trimmed off before seasoning and cooking.
+Some will have quite a bit of fat, but a lot of that can be trimmed off before seasoning and cooking.
 Search through all the packages to find the leanest ribs you can find.

-over the heat.
-Keep the grill lid closed while grilling, only opening it
+Keep the grill lid closed while grilling them with indirect heat, only opening it

 up to bast the ribs, or check them for doneness.
 Brushing or spraying apple juice onto the ribs a few times as they are grilling indirectly will add an extra layer of flavor.

 Cook for 20 to 30 minutes, or until just done.
 Use a meat thermometer, and shoot for 160 degrees, when the pork will be perfect.
 These grilled country ribs can easily be ready in an hour, so serve with quick side dishes.